 - You can use pneumatic or electric actuation

-- Different size actuators are available for different size valve bodies.
+- Different size actuators are available for different sized valve bodies and pressure requirements

 - 2-way valves feature two ports — an inlet and an outlet port.